 It is my understanding that past and future medical bills were part of this verdict, but no claim for loss of future earnings was made.

-Condo Visitor Wins $550,000 for Pain and Suffering for Femur Fracture from Fall
+Condo Visitor Wins $550K for Pain and Suffering for Femur Fracture (Slip and Fall)

 This isn’t my case.
 An 89-year-old man fell when visiting a condominium in Hialeah, Florida.
 He had an intertrochanteric femoral fracture.
 Doctors operated on him to stabilize the fracture.

 He fell on water that had pooled in a tiled walkway that was outside of the condo unit.
 The condominium association argued that he had a 10 year history of issues with his knee before the accident.

 The condo association argued that the problems that he was left with were caused by the injury that he had before this accident.